graalvm/vscode-extensions/graalvm/README.md

 GraalVM Tools for Java extension provides integration with [VisualVM](https://visualvm.github.io), the all-in-one Java (and polyglot) monitoring and troubleshooting tool.
 VisualVM brings powerful, yet easy-to-use, visual Java tooling to VS Code.

-A special launch configuration - **Launch VisualVM & Java 8+ Application** - is provided by the extension to start VisualVM along with your project.

 ![VisualVM and VS Code Integration](images/vscode_visualvm.png)